-To configure split tunneling - FortiGate GUI
+To apply split tunneling - FortiGate GUI

-Go to WiFi & Switch Controller > SSID and edit your SSID.
+Go to WiFi and Switch Controller > SSIDs and edit your SSID.
 In the WiFi Settings section, enable Split Tunneling.

-Go to WiFi & Switch Controller > FortiAP Profiles and edit the FortiAP Profile(s) that apply to the AP types used in the WiFi network.
-In the Split Tunneling section, enable Include Local Subnet and Split Tunneling Subnet(s), where you can enter a list all of the destination IP address ranges that should not be routed through the FortiGate WiFi controller.
-Packets for these destinations will instead be routed through the remote gateway local to the FortiAP.
+Go to WiFi Controller > FortiAP Profiles and edit the FortiAP Profile(s) that apply to the AP types used in the WiFi network.
+In the Split Tunneling section, enable Include Local Subnet and Split Tunneling Subnet(s).
+You can enter a list of the destination IP address ranges.